ezeBalsamo/Yugi-Academy/docs/how-to/how-to-create-virtualenv-on-windows.md

 # Virtualenv on Windows

-You can create a virtualenv for your Python project on Windows by executing the following commands
+You can create one for your Python project by executing the following commands

 ```shell
 python3 -m venv venv
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 ```

-This will create a virtualenv in a directory named venv and assigned execution permissions on it.
+This will create a virtualenv in a directory named venv.
+It will be assigned execution permissions.

 Then, you can activate it by executing the following command